Taming-the-BEAST/SCOTTI-Tutorial/README.md

 </figure>
 <br>

 This parameter is the TMRCA of the sequences included in the transmission tree.
 The median estimate is 67.39 days.
-Since the most recent sample was taken on day 62 of the outbreak (`IP8-62`), this indicates that the outbreak probably did not start more than a week before it was first confirmed, which is an encouraging result for the surveillance of foot and mouth disease.
+Since the most recent sample was taken on day 62 of the outbreak (IP8-62), this indicates that the outbreak probably did not start more than a week before it was first confirmed, which is an encouraging sign for the surveillance of foot and mouth disease.